tabbykatz/100-days-of-code/r1-log.md

 Refactoring code in the clone has me wondering if "review" is even a word?
 ### day 4/99
 Today is the last day of my airbnb project, but I also got in time on #freeCodeCamp and refreshed my Vim knowledge at openvim.com
+### day 5/99
+PLD for RESTful API.
+Some free code camp, not much.